gkoehl/blender-osm/README.md

 * Buildings.
 Building height, number of floors are used to create the final scene.
 Composition into 3D parts for a building with the complex structure is also processed.
 * Water objects (rivers and lakes).
 Imported as polygons.
 Coastlines for seas and oceans are importes as edges.
 * Highways, paths and railways.
 Imported as edges.
-* Vegetation (forests, grass, scrubs).
+* Vegetation areas (forests, grass, scrubs).
 Imported as polygons.

 Polygons with holes are supported!